YBL123/sei-group-project/README.md

 ### Map Thumbnail

-Independent component built.
-The this component passes the props to the ShowPlant component.
+I built the map thumbnail as an independent component.
+That way it could be easily reused anywhere on the app should we have wanted to.
+The this component passes the props to the lat and long.

 ```javascript
 import React from 'react'